PhD in Vision Science

 Download Graduate Policy Document and Doctoral Student Handbook for detailed description of the PhD curriculum and requirements:

 Full-time PhD students receive tuition waivers and stipends.
 The stipends are usually in the form of graduate assistantships.
 As of September 2014, the current graduate assistantship stipend was $33,000 per year.
 Graduate students with an OD degree and a NYS optometric license may also apply for part-time clinical appointments.

 An applicant must have completed the following requirements to be considered for admission to the PhD in Vision Science Program:

 - Graduate Record Examination (general aptitude tests institutional code 2897) For information about GRE test locations and dates please visit the Education Testing Service website.

 - Competence in both written and spoken English.
 Applicants whose native language is not English must submit Scores on the Test of English as a Foreign Language (TOEFL) or the Test of Spoken English.

-- Three letters of recommendation mailed directly from the recommender to the Admissions Office or sent directly email.
+- Three letters of recommendation mailed directly from the recommender to:

 - Official transcripts of all college and postgraduate courses.